-We have audited the accompanying consolidated financial statements of Banco Finantia, S.A. (the Group), which comprise the Consolidated Balance Sheet as of December 31st 2023 (showing a total of 2.196.929 thousand euros and a total equity of 448.910 thousand euros, including a net profit of 10.352 thousand euros), and the Consolidated Income Statement, the Consolidated Statement of Comprehensive Income, the Consolidated Statement of Changes in Equity and the Consolidated Statement of Cash Flows for the year then ended, and attached notes to the consolidated financial statements, including material accounting policy information.
+We have audited the accompanying consolidated financial statements Banco Finantia, S.A. (the Group), which comprise the Consolidated Statement of Financial Position as at 31 December 2024 (showing a total of 2.482.606 thousands of euros and a total equity of 484.428 thousands of euros, including a net profit for the year of 25.322 thousands of euros), and the Consolidated Income Statement, the Consolidated Statement of Comprehensive Income, the Consolidated Statement of Changes in Equity and the Consolidated Statement of Cash Flows for the year then ended, and notes to the consolidated financial statements, including material accounting policy information.

-In our opinion, the accompanying consolidated financial statements give a true and fair view, in all material respects, of the consolidated balance sheet of Banco Finantia, S.A. as of December 31st, 2023, and of its financial performance and consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS) as endorsed by the European Union.
+In our opinion, the accompanying consolidated financial statements give a true and fair view, in all material respects, of the consolidated financial position of Banco Finantia, S.A. as of 31 December 2024, and of its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards as endorsed by the European Union.